 Saturday evening, after an opportunity to dry out, the Company opened its doors to our Swiss guests for a Grand Banquet at the Hall.
 Dress code for our members was ‘black tie‘ and for the Zunft it was traditional dress.

-(l to r) Mrs Beaumont, Senior Warden William Beaumont, Mrs Osborn-Jones, The Master Tim Osborn-Jones, Die Zunftmeister Ralph Schläpfer, Frau Schläpfer, Junior Warden Carrie Herbert and the Clerk Rupert Meacher
+(l to r) Annie Beaumont, Senior Warden Peter Beaumont, Anthea Osborn-Jones, The Master Tim Osborn-Jones, Die Zunftmeister Rolf Schläpfer, Frau Schläpfer, Junior Warden Carrie Herbert and the Clerk Rupert Meacher

 The Master and Die Zunftmeister and their ladies posed with the Beadle David Hasler and tour host Richard Shead before they processed in to dinner.